merlinepedra/BaapGAttack/README.md

      👆👆👆This Is Mass Bombing

-     if not working Then use
+     if It's not working Then use

      chmod +x BaapG
      ./BaapG